-The Strategic Plan, developed in 2015, is a 5-year roadmap designed to help focus resources, guide staff decision-making and planning, and promote continued successes that allow the Authority to maintain a sustainable competitive advantage.
-The Authority is committed to driving the strategic goals of People, Growth, Infrastructure, and Stewardship, and staff remains steadfast in the priorities of the Plan.
+The Authority's Five-year Strategic Plan, developed in 2015 and approved by the Port Commission, defines success for the Authority and provides a roadmap to help provide direction and alignment, focus resources, and guide staff decision-making to allow the Authority to maintain a sustainable competitive advantage.
+Since its adoption, the Authority has focused on its mission to Move the World and Drive Regional Prosperity and its vision to become America's Distribution Hub for the Next Generation by driving the strategic goals of People, Growth, Infrastructure, and Stewardship.